-If you have not received your payment by January contact the Winter Fuel Payment Team.
+If you have not received your payment by end of January contact the Winter Fuel Payment Centre.

 My circumstances have changed, what should I do?

-If you have received a Winter Fuel Payment previously and your circumstances have changed you should inform your benefits provider.
+If you have received a Winter Fuel Payment previously and your circumstances have changed, you should inform The DWP.
 For example if you will not be living at home during the Winter months but will be in:

 - hospital getting free in-patient treatment

 - a residential care home or Ilford Park Resettlement Home